SantiagoGaonaC/SantiagoGaonaC/README.md

   </a>
 </h1>
 <hr>
-Passionate about Software Engineering, proactive and committed to continuous learning, knowledgeable in management, development and analysis to meet business needs through the use and development of technology, adaptable to different work frameworks, with teamwork skills. adaptable to different frameworks, with teamwork and technical problem solving skills. and technical problem solving
+Passionate about software engineering, proactive, and committed to continuous learning.
+Skilled in management, development, and analysis to meet business needs through technology.
+Adaptable to various work frameworks with strong teamwork and technical problem-solving abilities.
+Experienced in RPA and a FullStack application developer with expertise in .NET, TypeScript, Go, and Flutter, serving both web and mobile clients, as well as microservices.
+Accomplished in diverse professional and independent projects, incorporating various frameworks and DevOps practices, while excelling in client communication and teamwork.
-<p align="center">I am currently a Process Automation Analyst (RPA) at PWC</p>
 <hr>
 <br>